-What is Parvo?
+What Is Parvo?

-How is Parvo Spread?
+How Is Parvo Spread?

 Who Can Get Parvo?

 False.
-Once a dog has had the disease and gotten over it, some studies has shown that the puppy never gets Parvo again, but it hasn't been 100 percent proven.
+Once a dog has had the disease and gotten over it, some studies has shown that the puppy never gets parvo again, but it hasn't been 100 percent proven.

 False.
 Although in some cases the animal does change forever, this is very rare.
-My puppy for example is about 7 months old and she contracted the Parvo virus from eating the grass at my apartment complex.
-She wasn't herself when the Parvo took hold, but as she got better and the nausea faded away she became more and more like she was before the illness.
+My puppy, for example, was about 7 months old when she contracted the parvovirus from the grass at my apartment complex.
+She wasn't herself when the parvo took hold, but as she got better and the nausea faded away, she became more and more like she was before the illness.

-Why is Parvo so expensive?
+Why is parvo so expensive to treat?

-Is it possible for my dog to survive Parvo?
+Is it possible for my dog to survive parvo?

 What if I don't have the money for treatment?